 Some participants may have other investment accounts.
 I can provide advice regarding these accounts too, but don’t charge any additional fee in order to do so.
 While I have an insurance license, I am not looking to sell life insurance or annuities to plan participants because I want to avoid conflicts of interest.
 This way, participants can feel comfortable using me as an objective resource.

 There are significant fiduciary responsibilities that plan sponsors have.
-Documenting participant calls and quarterly meetings and constructing an investment policy statement (a written description of a plan’s investment related decision-making process) that you follow are a few of ways to meet your fiduciary obligations.
+Documenting participant calls and meetings and constructing an investment policy statement (a written description of a plan’s investment related decision-making process) that you follow are a few of ways to meet your fiduciary obligations.
 Also keep in mind that as a registered advisor and 3(21) fiduciary, I assist with the selection and monitoring of plan investments, but you still maintain fiduciary responsibility for this area.

 For more information, here is the link to the Department of Labor’s summary of fiduciary responsibilities: